 Another cases occur if the torsion connection has special holonomy, contained in the groups $SU(3)$, $G_2$ or $Spin(7)$.
 It is shown very recently in \cite {IS1}, \cite{IS2} and \cite{IP} that the $SU(3), G_2, Spin(7)$-torsion connection with closed torsion is Ricci flat on a compact manifold if and only if the norm of the torsion is constant. \end{rmrk}

-Everywhere in the paper we will make no difference between tensors and the corresponding forms via the metric as well as we will use Einstein summation conventions, ie repeated Latin indices are summed over up to $n$.
+Everywhere in the paper, we will make no difference between tensors and the corresponding forms via the metric as well as we will use Einstein summation conventions, i.e. repeated Latin indices are summed over up to $n$.